cyril2day/OpenBSD-Environment/README.md

 ## Before you start

-Your might encounter trouble on the first attempt.
+Your might encounter trouble on some attempts especially if you install `Thunar`.
 When `xfce-session` initializes, it will always try to start `xfce4-panel`.
-Unless you build `xfce-session` yourself, the panel is already included in the meta package if you install via `pkg_add`.
+You can build `Thunar` and remove the panel as dependency.
+Otherwise, the panel will be included when you install it via `pkg_add`.

 As a workaround, navigate to Xfce settings manager and create a session wherein the value of `xfce4-panel`'s _Restart Style_ is _Never_.
 If you can see the panel in the Application Autostart, disable or remove it from the entry.
 Changes will take effect on next login.